Sonesta White Plains

 Cassandra John Allumia |

-This panel will look at energy efficiency as a service, an approach that finances energy-saving upgrades through a service agreement that requires no upfront capital from the building owner.
-It will discuss companies providing energy as a service products and recent utility involvement in this space.
+This panel looked at energy efficiency as a service, an approach that finances energy-saving upgrades through a service agreement that requires no upfront capital from the building owner.
+Panelists discussed companies providing energy as a service products and recent utility involvement in this space.

 2C.
 Market Education of Energy Efficiency Financing Products and Resources